HassanAbdelwahed/Jendi.AI-Backend-Test/README.md

 ## To run the Application locally:

-# Install Docker

-## To run the Application using Docker:

-# Install Docker
+### Docker (Recommended):

 1- Check the official [Docker documentation](https://docs.docker.com/engine/) for information how to install Docker on your operating system.
 And then install Docker and supporting tools.

-2- Pull image hassanabdelwahed/backendtest:latest from Docker Hub:
+2- Pull the Docker image from Docker Hub:
 ```bash
 docker pull hassanabdelwahed/backendtest:latest
 ```

-3- Run Container from Image
+3- Run the container
 ```bash
 docker run -p 8080:8080 hassanabdelwahed/backendtest
 ```
-4- test the Api from postman using Endpoint
+4- Test the API locally using Postman or curl:
 ```bash
 http://localhost:8080/api/biomarkers?categories=sleep
 ```

-## What You Need
+## Running Without Docker

+1- Setup
 To get started, you will need the following:

 - A favorite text editor or IDE